Contrast

 Is this counselling?

-Not quite.
 The café is an informal, supportive space rather than a structured counselling session.
 It offers gentle conversation, peer connection and a listening ear.
 If you feel you might benefit from more structured support, we can help guide you to the right services.

 What happens at the café?